Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Air cargo demand has been highlighted as being robust for the first quarter of 2017.
 The Bureau of Transportation Statistics (BTS) data has similarly provided strong results.
 Through February, U.S. carrier tons enplaned were up 6.6 percent versus last year.
 Domestic was up 8.1 percent, while the Latin America region led international up 13.4 percent.

 The so-called "e-commerce effect" has benefited both Air Transport and Atlas Air tremendously at the start of the year.
 Both companies witnessed increased domestic tons enplaned at 64.4 and 20 percent respectively.
-Atlas Air's international performance was in-line with broader averages at 6.8 percent growth.
+Atlas Air's international performance was in line with broader averages at 6.8 percent growth.
 FedEx witnessed stronger overall performance than UPS.
 This was led by international results.

 Container Shipping Lines